By Zuleyka Zevallos

 Knowledge of the clitoris as proof of sexual deviance

 Born in Canada and raised in the USA, Allan moved to England in 1916 to bolster her career in stage and film.
-British Minister Noel Pemberton Billing was extremely hostile of Allen, as she was rumoured to be the lover of a former British Prime Minister’s wife.
+British Minister Noel Pemberton Billing was extremely hostile of Allan, as she was rumoured to be the lover of a former British Prime Minister’s wife.
 According to the Daily Mail, Billing was a right-wing conspiracy theorist who believed there was a “secret homosexual agenda” behind Germany’s political action in World War I.

 Her brother’s crimes were later raised as further evidence that her sexuality may be genetically predisposed towards criminal and immoral behaviour.
-Allen sued Billing for defamation – and lost, but the case caused an uproar in 1918.
+Allan sued Billing for defamation – and lost, but the case caused an uproar in 1918.

 During the trial, Billing’s collaborator explained that the use of the word “clitoris” in the document that accused Billing of being a sexual deviant and spy was a deliberate ruse to weed out sexual transgressors.
 The term was provided by a “village doctor.”
 The word “clitoris” was then an esoteric term that they claimed “would only be understood by those whom it should be understood by… [as it describes an] organ that, when unduly excited… possessed the most dreadful influence on any woman…”

-The fact that Allen knew its meaning, coupled with her famous dance in the play Salome, supposedly stood as proof of her sexual deviance.
-Other than the political hyperbole linking homosexuality to political espionage (a study for another time!), there are two facets of Allen’s supposed “deviance” that I will focus on: knowledge of the clitoris; and the relationship between femininity, dance and arousal.
+The fact that Allan knew its meaning, coupled with her famous dance in the play Salome, supposedly stood as proof of her sexual deviance.
+Other than the political hyperbole linking homosexuality to political espionage (a study for another time!), there are two facets of Allan’s supposed “deviance” that I will focus on: knowledge of the clitoris; and the relationship between femininity, dance and arousal.
 The link between these two phenomena is the danger that women’s active sexual knowledge poses to heterosexual social order.

 Historical understanding of the clitoris